laderast/RBootcamp_old/chapter3.md

 We've been looking at datasets that fit the `ggplot2` paradigm nicely; however, most data we encounter is really messy (missing values), or is a completely different format.
 In this chapter, we'll look at one of the most powerful tools in the `tidyverse`: `dplyr`, which lets you manipulate data frames.

-In particular, we're going to look at six fundamental verbs/actions in dplyr:
+In particular, we're going to look at six fundamental verbs/actions in `dplyr`:

 - `filter()`
 - `mutate()`